dan10261/RailLearning/README.md

 unit - models, individual units of the application (like a validation) are working functional - controllers, a function is working , for example is before_action stopping to a non-logged in user from performing an action
 integration - views, full features, start to finish of a business process, example: a user signs up for the app.

+* :dependent
+* Controls what happens to the associated object when its owner is destroyed:
+* :destroy causes the associated object to also be destroyed
+* :delete causes the associated object to be deleted directly from the database (so callbacks will not execute)
+* :nullify causes the foreign key to be set to NULL.
+Callbacks are not executed.
+* :restrict_with_exception causes an exception to be raised if there is an associated record
+* :restrict_with_error causes an error to be added to the owner if there is an associated object